fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 It feels good getting back to writing code again.
 I'm starting to incorporate the code into my explanations.
 Progress again.

+##### 23/02/21 (Tue)
+__*Concepts covered*__<br/>
+- Revision
+  - Quiz Revision
+  - Code explanations

+__*Time spent*__<br/>
+119 minutes

+__*Thoughts*__<br/>
+After browsing the Launch School Slack, I've realised that my functional programming skills have atrophied considerably.
+I barely remember any of the methods that I used to solve for problems in RB109.
+I think once I finish RB129, I'll swing back to RB109 and revise all the concepts, and practice the problems again.
+I think migrating my notes to Notion will also help this.